DerBrunoIR/Minecraft-GameOfLife/README.md

 After playing with recursion and command blocks for a while I challanged myself for implementing Conways Game of life inside a Minecraft (version 1.21.1) world by limiting myself to the ingame mechanics.

-The simulation should be running in real time and It should be possible to increase the screen resolution with reasonable effort.
+I was able to create a fluently running simulation on a 20x20 screen.

+It's possible to extend the screen by
+Only `O(1)` effort is required to extend the screen by on cell.

 # How to install
 - unzip `World.zip` and put `TheGameOfLife` directory into your minecraft worlds folder `saves`.